 The net proceeds of Westpac Green Bonds are used to finance or refinance eligible projects and assets which meet the requirements of the Climate Bond Initiative Standard (which are aligned with the Green Bond Principles).
 The Climate Bond Standard serves to determine eligibility of specific projects and assets that can be regarded as contributing to the rapid transition to a low carbon and climate resilient economy in line with the goals of the Paris Climate Agreement.
 Funds raised to date by Westpac through Green Bonds have been used to finance and refinance projects and assets in three categories – renewable energy (solar and wind), low carbon buildings and low carbon transport (rail).

-Westpac Green Bonds may rank as senior or subordinated, unsecured obligations of Westpac Banking Corporation and may be issued off of a number of existing funding programs, including the Australian Domestic Debt Program, EMTN Senior Program and SEC Senior Program.
+Westpac Green Bonds may rank as senior or subordinated, unsecured obligations of Westpac Banking Corporation and may be issued off of a number of existing funding programs, including the Australian Domestic Debt Program, EMTN Senior and Subordinated Program and SEC Senior Program.

 Green Bonds1 – current outstanding issuances

 |February 2017||Private Placement||50M||USD||10 years|

 1 Westpac’s Green Bonds were previously referred to as “Climate Bonds”.

 Green Bond investor presentation